HOLIDAYS IN INDONESIA

 National and International Holidays in Indonesia

-August 17th, Hari Proklamasi Indonesia - Indonesian Independence Day: Indonesians celebrate the proclamation of independence from 350 years of Dutch colonial rule.
+Hari Proklamasi Indonesia (Indonesian Independence Day) is on August 17th.
+Indonesians celebrate the proclamation of independence from 350 years of Dutch colonial rule.
 Festivities abound in cities and villages alike, organized by the government, neighborhood community associations and organizations.

-January 1st, Tahun Baru - New Year's Day: New Year's Eve is celebrated with some revelry in urban areas.
+Tahun Baru (New Year's Day) is on January 1st.
+New Year's Eve is celebrated with some revelry in urban areas.
 Hotels, discos and major restaurants offer special meals, entertainment and dancing.
+People gather at Sudirman Street during Car Free Night to celebrate New Year's Eve in Jakarta.
+Businesses close and local fairs with fireworks are held in some places on January 1st.
+Western-style dances are held in hotels in cities.

-January - February Imlek - Chinese New Year: The Lunar New Year is celebrated by Indonesians of Chinese ancestry.
-Visiting of family and friends, special dishes Chinese New Year Cards used in Indonesiaand gifts of ampau (money) mark the day's activities.
+Imlek (Chinese New Year, or Lunar New Year) in January - February is celebrated by Indonesians of Chinese ancestry.
+Visiting of family and friends, special dishes Chinese New Year Cards used in Indonesia and gifts of ampau (money) mark the day's activities.
 Dragon dances are held and limited outdoor decorations are seen on businesses and homes.
 Most Chinese merchants close their shops for at least one day and maybe up to a week.
 Greeting cards can be sent to Chinese friends and colleagues; many are available in the stores.
 The date for Imlek is based on the Chinese lunar calendar.
 Government offices are open for business.
+Public celebration by the Chinese of their New Year was not allowed for decades, but this rule was lifted in 1999 and dragons again danced in the streets.
+Previously it was celebrated only in homes, though businesses did close and for two days the bustle of Jakarta traffic was stilled.

-A pioneer for women’s rights in Indonesia is honored on Kartini Day (21 April).
-Raden Ajeng Kartini, or Lady Kartini, was the daughter of a Javanese nobleman and studied at a Dutch school.
+Kartini Day (April 21 honors Raden Ajeng Kartini, or Lady Kartini, a pioneer for women’s rights in Indonesia.
+She was the daughter of a Javanese nobleman and studied at a Dutch school.
 A foundation established in her name after her early death at age 25 opened the first girls’ school in Java in 1916.
-Independence Day is celebrated on 17 August and is considered the most important holiday in Indonesia.
-There are also hundreds of holidays related to other regional, religious, and cultural groups.
-See History [Source: Indonesia-fascination.blogspot.jp]
+Schools and women's organizations hold activities.

 Commemorative Days in Indonesia